evergreen lookout

 Directions

-From State Route 2, turn north onto Beckler River Road (Forest Road 65) 0.5 miles east of Skykomish.
+From State Route 2, turn north onto Beckler River Road (Forest Road 65), 0.5 miles east of Skykomish.
 Continue 13 miles to Jack Pass.
-Turn right onto FSR 6550, drive 1 mile to FSR 6554.
-Follow FSR 6554 for 6.5 miles to the trailhead.
-Hike 1.5 miles to the lookout.
-Roads subject to seasonal closure.
+Turn right onto FSR 6550 and drive about 1 mile to FSR 6554.
+Drive FSR 6554 for 6.5 miles to the trailhead.
+From there, hike 1.5 miles on Evergreen Lookout Trail to the cabin.

 Amenities